privacyguides/privacyguides.org/blog/posts/biometrics-explained.md

 They also won't work with gloves and sometimes screen protectors can interfere, so make sure that the sensor is uncovered and making direct contact with your actual finger.

+Fingerprint authentication will protect you against someone filming you surreptitiously while typing in your password or shoulder surfing.
+This is an especially relevant attack if your threat model includes theives as a common attack is watching you type your passcode in and then stealing your phone.

 ## Face Unlock

 Many devices come with the capability to unlock them using your face.
 The implementations of this technology can vary wildly between manufacturers since a secure implementation requires a lot of special hardware, so many OEMs choose to cheap out.
 All forms of face unlock are more likely to allow a twin or sibling into your device since their face is more similar to yours than a random person off the street, so keep that in mind in your threat model.